dtyuen/tests-repo/README.md

 rbenv global 1.9.3-p484
 rbenv rehash
 ```
-Now if you type 'ruby -v' in the Terminal, it should print out 'ruby 1.9.3-p484'.
+Now if you type `ruby -v` in the Terminal, it should print out `ruby 1.9.3-p484`.

 ## Optional

-Now that you have Homebrew, you can easily install other things with brew.
+Now that you have Homebrew, you can easily install other things with `brew`.

 ### Installing Git